RenatoFleury/RenatoFleury/README.md

 ## Hi there 👋.
 I'm Renato, and it's a pleasure to have you here.

-To learn more about me and my journey so far, please explore the topics below.
+To know more about me and my journey so far, please explore the topics below.

 ### About me